furkanbagirgan/Instagram-Homescreen/README.md

 # Instagram Home Screen
-In this project, the home screen of the Instagram application was created using mock data.
+In this application, the home screen of the Instagram was created using mock data.

 ## Used technologies
 - React Native CLI